 Lafayette’s Music Room

 Wrap up your music-filled trip to Memphis at Lafayette’s Music Room.
 As is the case with many of the best places in Memphis, Lafayette’s has a rich history while still being relevant today.
 In the 1970s, Lafayette’s Music Room was a key stop for touring artists like Billy Joel, KISS and Barry Manilow.
 Lafayette’s Music Room was revitalized in 2013 with live music seven nights a week.
 Located in popular Overton Square, this venue draws a crowd any night of the week.
+Don't miss the Tennessee Songwriters Week Showcase event at Lafayette's Feb.
+21, 2023 where songwriters from across the nation will sing their songs for a chance to perform at The Bluebird Cafe in Nashville.

 While there are many fascinating attractions to visit in Memphis, these surefire locales will make an unforgettable trip for any music aficionado.
 Find even more ideas for your trip to Memphis.